burcakotlu/GLANET/docs/source/tutorial.rst

 	You provide the specific name of this element e.g.: CTCF_GM12878 or H3K27ME3_GM12878.

 	* *In the fourth column*
-	Fourth column is optional you can provide for considering window around summit in bps in  transcription factor case.
+	You can provide this column for considering window around summit in bps in  transcription factor case.
+Fourth column is optional

 3)	Then you choose the data format of these file/s you are adding into the library.
 	Supported data formats are 0-based or 1-based coordinates, where end coordinates can be either exclusive or inclusive.